 The nightlife in Klaipeda is concentrated to the Old Town, where there’s plenty of night clubs, traditional pubs and new, trendy artisan beer bars around.

-Food and restaurants
+Food and restaurants in Klaipeda

-The best-known Lithuanian dishes include the cold beetroot soup, Šaltibarščiai; meat-filled potatoes, Cepelini; and local cabbage rolls, Balandeliai.
+The best-known Lithuanian dishes include the cold beetroot soup, Šaltibarščiai; meat-filled potatoes, Cepelinai; and local cabbage rolls, Balandeliai.
 Traditionally, oil-roasted bread sticks, Kepta Duona, which come with cheese-mayonnaise sauce, are ordered with a beer.

-Shopping
+Shopping in Klaipeda

 Shopping in Klaipeda is concentrated to shopping centers.
 The largest shopping center, Akropolis, is situated some 3 kilometers outside Klaipeda.
 It contains well-known international clothing brands, electronics stores and much more.